lucasmenendez/gop2p/README.md

 #### 1. Start a `node.Node

-To start a new `node.Node` ad be able to send and receive messages (`gop2p.Message`) is required to instance a new `gop2p.Peer` with the network information (host IP address and port to listen requests).
+To start a new `node.Node` ad be able to send and receive messages (`message.Message`) is required to instance a new `peer.Peer` with the network information (host IP address and port to listen requests).

 <details>
 <summary style="padding-left: 5vh">Show a code example</summary>